vekatze/sero/readme.md

   )
 }

-// Encodes a value into a binary value. define encode<a>(m: sero(a), value: &a, buffer-size: int) -> binary
+// Encodes a value into binary data. define encode<a>(m: sero(a), value: &a, buffer-size: int) -> binary

-// Decodes a value from a binary value. define decode<a>(m: sero(a), bytes: binary) -> ?a
+// Decodes a value from binary data. define decode<a>(m: sero(a), bytes: binary) -> ?a
 ```